Azure/azure-sdk-for-java/sdk/identity/azure-identity/BREAKING_CHANGES.md

 ```

 Note: Credential types which do not require a `tenantId` on construction will only throw `ClientAuthenticationException` when the application has provided a value for `tenantId` on the credential builder.
 If no `tenantId` is specified when building the credential, the credential will acquire tokens for any requested `tenantId` regardless of the value of `additionallyAllowedTenants`.

+More information on this change and the consideration behind it can be found [here](https://aka.ms/azsdk/blog/multi-tenant-guidance).